 Emmons asked also for RMMA information.
+Emmons asked for follow up on the public comment phone call regarding fireworks.
+She asked the city to be more proactive about the fireworks.
 Emmons asked Baker what conversation had not been had.
 She expressed frustration about the accusations that the code of conduct is not being followed.